favrora/strapi-task/README.md

 ### Installing Backend

-1. In the folder `ecommerce-backend` run the command `npm i --legacy-peer-deps`
+1. In the folder `ecommerce-backend` run the command `npm i --legacy-peer-deps`.
+(If npm i not working)

 2. Starting the server `npm run develop`